Save BC Wolves

 HISTORY OF AERIAL WOLF KILLING PROGRAM

 British Columbia’s 2007 Mountain Caribou Recovery Implementation Plan (MCRIP) has failed to halt the decline of southern mountain caribou.
 Since 2007, at least six subpopulations of endangered caribou have been declared locally extinct (Purcells Central, Monashee, George Mountain, South Purcells, South Selkirk, and Burnt Pine).
 In 2015, in an attempt to save caribou, the provincial government launched a multi-year wolf kill program in the South Peace and South Selkirk regions.
 The program has since been expanded to include the North Columbia, Tweedsmuir-Entiako, Hart Ranges, and Itcha-Ilgachuz regions.
-To date, 1,944 wolves have been killed.
+To date, 2,192 wolves have been killed.

 The government’s decision to scapegoat wolves represents a failure to protect and restore habitat required for mountain caribou to thrive; old-growth forests that have been fragmented and destroyed by industrial logging, oil and gas exploration and recreational activity (snowmobiling, heliskiing, cat skiing).
-Over decades, these impacts have left many populations of caribou in serious decline, without habitat they need for their specialized diets and protection from predators.
+Over decades, these impacts have left many populations of caribou in serious decline, without habitat they need for their specialised diets and protection from predators.
 A 2020 study showed that over 900 square kilometres of identified critical habitat has been logged since 2014.
 In addition, the province is considering the approval of at least two mines in critical habitat, with one in the calving grounds of an endangered caribou herd.

-To date, the wolf cull program has killed 1944 wolves and cost taxpayers over 10 million dollars.
+To date, the wolf cull program has killed 2,192 wolves and cost taxpayers over 10 million dollars.
 Culling wolves will not change the negative impacts of unsustainable logging activity and the government’s complicity in the loss of caribou.
 Habitat destruction, the main driver of caribou decline, continues to be ignored.
-These herds were pushed to the brink of extinction by the continued exploitation of critical habitat from resource extraction and motorized recreation, yet wolves pay the ultimate price.
+These herds were pushed to the brink of extinction by the continued exploitation of critical habitat from resource extraction and motorised recreation, yet wolves pay the ultimate price.

 Reasons to Oppose the Wolf Cull